 - ramekin or other small bowl to serve as a mold

-4 Easy Steps of Preparation
+4 Easy Steps to Make It

 - soak the slivered almonds in hot water for 1 hour (or overnight in room temperature water)

 - process the ingredients in a food processor until fluffy

 - cook over medium heat until bubbling to activate the agar